King City Secondary School: Campus

 The school has an outdoor 400 m track, which encircles a Canadian football field, on the western part of its campus, and a soccer pitch on the eastern part of its campus.
 Both fields serve multiple functions, including lacrosse, track and field, rugby union and field hockey.
 During the summer, they are used by youth sports leagues in King City.
 From the summer of 2011 to the end of the 2011-2012 school year, the west field was redeveloped.
 New grass was added, the track was repaved, a fence installed around it, and multi-use goal posts suitable for football, soccer, and field hockey were installed.

 Boundaries and demographics

 KCSS serves a geographically large area, since there are many sparsely populated communities in that area.
-Student enrollment has ranged from 750 to 1600.
+Student enrolment has ranged from 750 to 1600.
 The primary boundary is similar to the township boundaries for King, though a small area in the northeast of King is served by schools in Aurora.
 Additionally, the eastern part of Oak Ridges, west of Yonge Street to the King town line, and parts of northern Vaughan, including Maple and Kleinburg and nearby communities, are served by KCSS.

 In 2006, the student body comprised residents from the following communities: